Tennis-Swiatek upset by Haddad Maia in Canadian Open last 16 | Sports-Games

 World number 24 Haddad Maia broke Swiatek three times in the third set, including in the final game on her fourth match point when the Pole sent a forehand wide.
 "I knew that all the matches here would be very tough, not only top 20 players, like the first round was a very, very tough round and I won in three sets as well," 26-year-old Haddad Maia said during her on-court interview.

-Tenth seed Gauff beat sixth seed Aryna Sabalenka 7-5 4-6 7-6(4) a day after ousting Wimbledon champion Elena Rybakina in a third-set tiebreak to set up a clash with 15th seed Halep, a 6-2 7-5 winner over Jil Teichmann.
-"These type of matches, you know, the goal, yeah, to win the tournament.
+A day after ousting Wimbledon champion Elena Rybakina, 10th seed Gauff beat sixth seed Aryna Sabalenka 7-5 4-6 7-6(4).
+The American will next face 15th seed Halep, who beat Jil Teichmann 6-2 7-5.
+"These type of matches, the goal, yeah, to win the tournament.
 But I feel like for me I needed these matches leading up into the U.S. Open," said Gauff.
 "So if I have a tough moment, I can look back on this."

-With the win over Sabalenka, Gauff became the youngest player to reach back-to-back quarter-finals in Canada since Jennifer Capriati in 1990 and 1991.
+With the win over Sabalenka, Gauff becomes the youngest player to reach back-to-back quarter-finals in Canada since Jennifer Capriati in 1990 and 1991.
+Zheng Qinwen kept her breakthrough year on track, quieting the home crowd on Centre Court with a 7-5 5-7 6-2 win over Canada's Bianca Andreescu.

+The Chinese 19-year-old, who reached the fourth round at Roland-Garros earlier this year, next faces Karolina Pliskova, who fired down 10 aces on the way to a 6-1 6-7(9) 6-3 win over Greek powerhouse Maria Sakkari.
+American seventh seed Pegula rallied to beat Italy's Giorgi 3-6 6-0 7-5 and will next face Yulia Putintseva after the Kazakh beat Alison Riske-Amritraj 6-3 7-5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)